excaliburjs/excaliburjs.github.io/docs/05-scenes-cameras.md

 game.currentScene.camera.strategy.limitCameraBounds(boundingBox)
 ```

-### Custom strategies
+#### Custom strategies

 Custom strategies can be implemented by extending the [[CameraStrategy]] interface and added to cameras to build novel behavior with `ex.Camera.addStrategy<T>(new MyCameraStrategy<T>())`.

-As shown below a camera strategy calculates a new camera position (`ex.Vector`) every frame given a target type, camera, engine, and elapsed delta in milliseconds.
+As shown below a camera strategy calculates a new camera position vector every frame given a target type, camera, engine, and elapsed delta in milliseconds.

 ```typescript
 /**